SkuldNorniern/aporia/README.md

-# Alea
+# Aporia

-**Alea** is a Rust library that provides implementations of various random number generators (RNGs).
-With **Alea**, the die is cast—bringing randomness to your Rust projects!
+**Aporia** is a Rust library that provides implementations of various random number generators (RNGs).
+With **Aporia**, the die is cast—bringing randomness to your Rust projects!

-> *"Alea iacta est"* — Julius Caesar
-> *"Alea library est"* — You, when you choose Alea for your RNG needs
+> Aporia (ἀπορία): A Greek term meaning "difficulty," "perplexity," or "impasse," reflecting the unpredictable and puzzling nature of randomness.

 ## Features